 How did you implement the project

-We completed NICE NG12 baseline assessment tool and NICE Implementing Guidelines in the NHS tools to better understand the need for improvement in our service.
+We completed NICE NG12 baseline assessment tool and NICE Implementing Guidelines in the NHS (PDF) tools to better understand the need for improvement in our service.
 Findings from the NG12 baseline assessment tool included considerable variation in type and quality of referral documentation received and a potential need for enhanced support/collaboration between secondary care and referring primary care colleagues, particularly in relation to non-urgent referrals (attachment 1).

 We then completed a project proposal and presented this to our cancer service managers.
 The proposal recommended one day per week senior nurse clinical oversight for a period of 20 weeks.
 Our service managers were supportive of the proposal however there were no service funds available to facilitate this, at the time.